-The nominations were no surprise to investors, having been well flagged recently, and there was little market reaction.
+The nominations were no surprise to investors, having been well flagged recently, and so there was little market reaction.

-Soon after the nominations were announced, the challenge facing the three was laid out as the finance minister and a BOJ board member both said that despite positive signs, a recovery in the world's third-largest economy was by no means certain.
+Soon after the nominations were announced, the challenge facing the three was laid out as the Finance Minister and a BOJ board member both said that despite positive signs, a recovery in the world's third-largest economy was by no means certain.

 WATCHING THE YEN

-Japan's economy has contracted for the past three quarters, but there have been some signs of life in recent data, including consecutive rises in factory output and signs of a pick-up in the country's export engine.
+Japan's economy has contracted for the past three quarters, but there have been some signs of life in recent data, including consecutive rises in factory output and signs of a pick-up in the export engine.

-However, a 3 percent jump in the yen on Monday, as worries about Italy's election drove investors back to the safe haven of the Japanese currency, has alarmed policymakers who are concerned about the fragility of the recovery.
+However, a 3 percent jump in the yen on Monday, as worries about Italy's election drove investors back to the safe haven of the Japanese currency, has alarmed policymakers who are concerned about the fragility of the economic recovery.